 So now we know, from the horse’s mouth, what “all Java type checkers have bugs” means, or at least what one person means when they say that.
 But that’s not really what this blog post is about; this post is about how when I looked back at what I had written last May, I made two embarrassing realizations.
 First, I realized that Radu Grigore and Grigore Rosu are not the same person.
 Second, although I had stated categorically in my post that a Turing-complete type system makes type checking undecidable, I was forced to confront the fact that I didn’t really know why that was the case.

 Why does having a Turing-complete type system make type checking undecidable?
 My original, fuzzy line of reasoning had gone something like this: If a type system is Turing-complete, that means you can write arbitrary programs within types.
 Therefore, type checking is more or less interpretation of a Turing-complete language, and we all know that interpreters of Turing-complete languages don’t necessarily halt — and so type checking is undecidable.
 This line of reasoning doesn’t hold up, though, because the type checker wouldn’t necessarily need to run all the computations encoded in types.

 After I’d flailed around for some time and complained about my confusion to a bunch of people, my friend Kamal Marhubi finally offered an explanation that made sense to me, which I’ll try to reconstruct here.
-First of all, since we’re in a setting where the language of types in language X is Turing-complete, we can write a language-X program like this:
+First of all, since we’re in a setting where the language of types in language X is Turing-complete, we can write a language-X program like this (positing some syntax):